 Application Does Not Appear in Menu

 If a newly installed application does not appear in your desktop menu, the desktop environment may not have detected the new .desktop file.
-Initially, try logging out and back in.
-However, if the issue persists, run:
+First, confirm that the app is installed:

 flatpak list --app